corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 If a node is a member of a private network, the current implementation of Corda only passes the node’s private network id during its registration request to the Doorman (if configured on the node side).
-A consequence of this design and the separation of Doorman and the Network Map Service is that when a node submits its NodeInfo to a network map instance, the network map instance needs to communicate with the Doorman service as it can no longer do the direct lookup of a node’s private network membership from within the Doorman DB.
+A consequence of this design and the separation of Doorman and the Network Map Service is that when a node submits its NodeInfo to a Network Map Service, the Network Map Service needs to communicate with the Doorman service as it can no longer do the direct lookup of a node’s private network membership from within the Doorman DB.
 This is facilitated via a new internal *ENM server* that lives within each ENM service.